Focus Drift

 3.7 Price Changes

 We reserve the right to change subscription pricing at any time.
-Price changes will apply to new subscriptions or renewals after the effective date of the change.
 We will provide reasonable notice of any price changes.

 4. User Accounts and Data